maxfischer2781/cms_perf/README.rst

 Installing the sensor creates a ``cms_perf`` executable.

-When installed for a non-standard Python, such as a venv, the module can be run directly:
+When installed for a non-standard Python, such as a venv, the module can be run directly by the respective python executable:

 .. code::